-To ease congestion on King Street, I propose creating a stop on the Union Pearson Express near King and Dufferin at Liberty Village.
+To ease congestion during construction, I propose creating a stop on the Union Pearson Express near King and Dufferin at Liberty Village.
 The Union Pearson Express takes five minutes to travel from Liberty Village to Union Station.
-Since this train comes every 15 minutes, it has the capacity to divert thousands of riders on the King streetcar to the Union Pearson Express.
+Since this train comes every 15 minutes, it has the capacity to divert thousands of commuters to the Union Pearson Express.

 We all want to create less waste – and city policies can make it easier to do so.

 We need to install public organic green bins throughout the city and make them mandatory in apartment and condo buildings, restaurants and businesses.

 We also need better labelling on waste and recycling bins around the city, since reports show that 26% of what Torontonians put in the recycling bin is not recyclable and ends up as landfill.
 This should be an easy fix – let’s raise public awareness on how to sort waste.

 We need to support retrofitting more buildings to decrease emissions.

 Every decision we make at Toronto City Council needs to be made with the climate in mind.

 *images provided by flaticon.com

 I support protections for tenants such as ensuring that rent can only increase on a yearly basis in accordance with inflation.
 I will work with the community and developers to build affordable housing in this ward and around this city.